 Keep Points Off Your Driver’s License And Your Insurance Rates From Increasing

 Like any type of traffic violation, a distracted driving ticket will add points to your driver’s license and can raise your insurance rates.
 You can fight a distracted driving ticket and win with experienced defense representation.
 Our firm has the extensive criminal defense experience to fight your ticket.

 Aggressive, Results-Oriented Criminal Defense

 At the Law Office of Patrick M. Noe, Jr., in Buffalo, we know how to defend our clients against traffic violations.
 We also know that you should fight traffic violations.
 Too many people simply accept their tickets, pay them, and try and move on.
 Just because an officer gives you a ticket does not mean you are guilty.
 You owe it to yourself to discuss your situation with us during an initial consultation.

 Learn More About Fighting Your Ticket

 There is no need for you to pay a distracted driving ticket without first learning more about the possibility of fighting it.
 Attorney Noe offers aggressive and professional criminal defense.
-To learn more about how we can help you, call 716-803-8741 or contact us online for a free initial consultation.
+To learn more about how we can help you, call 716-803-8741 or contact us online for an initial consultation.